Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 What are zoonotic diseases?

-How do zoonotic diseases spread to humans?
+How do zoonotic diseases spread?

 Are all infectious diseases zoonotic?